roblanf/minion_qc/README.md

 # Quality control for MinION sequencing data

-## What?
+## What and Why?

-An R script for quality control of data from Oxford Nanopore's MinION sequencer, using the `sequencing_summary.txt` file from Albacore as input.
+This is a self-contained R script to perform quality control on data from Oxford Nanopore's MinION sequencer.

-## Why?

-Other tools focus on getting data out of the fastq or fast5 files, which is slow and computationally intensive.
-The benefit of this approach is that it works on a single, small, .txt summary file.
-So it's a lot quicker than most other things out there: it takes about a minute to analyse a 4GB flowcell using a single processor on my laptop.
+There are lots of tools that do related things, but they all focus on getting data out of the fastq or fast5 files, which is slow and computationally intensive.
+The benefit of this script is that it works directly with the `sequencing_summary.txt` files that are produced by the Albacore base caller.
+This makes minion_qc a lot quicker than most other things out there.
+For example, it takes about a minute to analyse a 4GB flowcell using a single processor on my laptop.

 ## Quick start

 The input for the script is one or more `sequencing_summary.txt` files produced by Albacore1.x or 2.x, based on data from a minION run.
+Note that they must be named `sequencing_summary.txt`, because for simplicity the script just searches for those files.

 To run it on one `sequencing_summary.txt` file: